 Environmental Services is designing a project in the Hollywood, Grant Park and Rose City Park neighborhoods to repair the public sewer system and to reduce stormwater flow into the system.
-The Hollywood-Grant Park Sewer and Stormwater Project will repair or replace about 21,300 feet of public sewer pipes that are on average 100 years old and failing due to age.
+The Hollywood-Grant Park Sewer and Stormwater Project will repair or replace about 38,500 feet of public sewer pipes that are between 75 and 110 years old and deteriorating due to age.
 The project will also install 12 green street planters and six sumps to remove about 203,000 gallons of stormwater from the sewer system annually.

 Together these improvements will increase public sewer capacity, reduce the amount of sewage flowing into the Sullivan Gulch Trunk Sewer, protect public health, property and the environment, and reduce the risks of street flooding and sewage releases to homes, businesses and streets..